realplatanopapi/wordler/readme.md

 Contains back-end specific code.
 Most of the core logic for the app, such as parsing Wordle results and calculating scores, lives here.

+#### `common/`

+Code that is shared by both the client and server, for example, for server side rendering.

 #### `pages/`

 Contains skeleton components and code for all the pages and API routes in the app.
 Most of the core components and logic live in either `client/` or `server/`.